 What are Military Experience Credits?

 College credit for military experience and training is determined by the American Council on Education (ACE).
-ACE analyzes each MOS or Rating and associated ranks and grades to determine if the required knowledge and skills meet the academic requirements college credit.
+ACE analyzes each occupational specialty and associated ranks and grades to determine if the required knowledge and skills meet the academic requirements college credit.
 Air Force specialties are evaluated and granted credit through the Community College of the Air Force.

 In addition, ACE reviews the curriculums for most military training programs, including classroom and correspondence courses, to determine the amount and level of academic credit each should be awarded.
 Through ACE, you can take academic credit for most of the training you have received, including Basic Training.